sebolivera/levenshtein-1-distance-visualizer/README.md

 Made with Go so that I could get used to it.

+### Why
-Currently, this serves no purpose other than satisfying my curiosity.
+This serves no purpose other than satisfying my curiosity.

 ## Setup